 Your Older Relatives

 Don’t worry about your older relatives—they’ll be thrilled at all of the cultural opportunities in Vegas.
 From comedy clubs to Broadway-caliber musicals, magic shows to tribute acts and more, there are plenty of shows to choose from.
-Of course, they’ll be delighted to see Celine Dion or Elton John at Caesars Palace, but other recommendations include Penn & Teller, Cirque du Soleil (“O” at Bellagio and KÀ at MGM Grand are particularly popular), and much more.
+Of course, they’ll be delighted to see Elton John at Caesars Palace, but other recommendations include Penn & Teller, Cirque du Soleil (“O” at Bellagio and KÀ at MGM Grand are particularly popular), and much more.

 If you have friends or relatives who have never been to Vegas before, you may want to treat them to a tour of the city.
 From double-decker bus tours of the strip to a day trip to the Grand Canyon, allow your guests to learn more about this unique part of the country.

 Pamper your ‘maids with a trip to the spa before your wedding.
 The Canyon Ranch SpaClub at The Venetian and Spa Costa del Sur at South Point are two favorites, so your ‘maids will be relaxed and ready for the events ahead.
-Afterwards, treat them to lunch and shopping at the famed Forum Shops at Caesars.
+Afterward, treat them to lunch and shopping at the famed Forum Shops at Caesars.